 Students may request a change of program within the institute by completing a Request for Change of Academic Program form.
 The request should be filed with the Admissions Office.
 After a review of the admissions requirements and determination of program capacity, a change in program may be granted.
 After a student has been granted the change of program, earned credits will be applied to the new program.
 Only grades of "C" or better in comparable, required technical courses maybe transferred.
 Students changing programs will have the normal time frame to complete the new program.
+Program requirements follow the catalog requirements of current academic year.
 Those on academic probation will remain on probation in the new program.
 Financial aid restrictions may apply.